By Dagnachew Tesfaye, Partner at DMLO

 The Ethiopian Communication Authority is established under Article 3 of the Communication Service Proclamation No 1148/2019.
 The ECA is empowered under its establishment proclamation to issue licences and supervise operators of communication services and amend, renew, suspend or revoke licences.
 Similarly ECA received a delegated power from EIC to issue, renew, substitute, replace and cancel investment permits, and the issuance of investment expansion or upgrading permits for provision of communication services for foreign investors.

 The ECAA, the EEA, and the ECA shall submit to the EIC a quarterly report regarding services rendered through their Delegated Powers.
 The three authorities shall also coordinate with EIC to undertake studies identifying sectoral potentials, and sector specific investment development strategies, and engage in investment promotion works.

 To conclude the EIC has delegated part of its power to administer foreign investment in Ethiopia to other three organs of the government.
 The three organs of the government that represent EIC in issuing investment permits and regulation of the same are the Ethiopian Civil Aviation Authority on air transport services, the Ethiopian Energy Authority on generation and transmission or distribution of electric power and the Ethiopian Communication Authority on communication services.
 These organs of the government shall report to EIC quarterly regarding services rendered.

-For further information please contact us at firstname.lastname@example.org
+For further information or for any inquires you may contact us at firstname.lastname@example.org